OUR CURRICULUM

 Religious Education and Collective Worship

 Religious Education is provided in college under guidelines set out in the 1988 Education Reform Act and in accordance with statutory requirements.
 The approach used is multicultural and multi-faith with an emphasis on Christianity.
 Henry Cort Community College has church affiliation and follows programmes of study that are reviewed by the Standing Advisory Council for Religious Education (SACRE).
 All students follow these programmes of study throughout Key Stage 3 and Key Stage 4.
-At Key Stage 4 all students complete a full course GCSE in Religious Studies.
+At Key Stage 4 all students complete a short course GCSE in Religious Studies.
 There is a programme of regular whole-college, house and year group assemblies, supplemented by form tutor periods which are in mixed ages.

 Any parent who wishes to exercise their rights under the 1998 Act to withdraw their child from Religious Education lessons or the daily act of collective worship is asked to contact the Principal in writing and to reference our withdrawal policy found online.